WEBSERV: A Full-Stack and RL-Ready Web Environment for Training Web Agents at Scale: Evaluation

 \subsection{System Speed and Resource Usage}

-We benchmark the efficiency of our container manager against a naïve Docker-based setup.
-All experiments are conducted on an AWS EC2 \code{r6id.metal} instance with 128 vCPUs and 1024\,GiB of memory.
-To warm up the disk cache, we sequentially launch 10 containers and measure the launch speed of the last 8.
-Table~\ref{tab:system_speed} reports average launch latency, storage footprint, and memory consumption when instantiating the WebArena shopping environment.
+We benchmark \projectname's Incus-based container manager against a naïve Docker setup on an AWS EC2 \code{r6id.metal} instance (128 vCPUs, 1024\,GiB memory).
+Table~\ref{tab:system_speed} reports results for the WebArena shopping environment.

-\projectname achieves an average launch time of $1.78$,s, compared to nearly $9$,s with Docker, and reduces persistent storage from $6.78$,GB to only $28$,MiB through block-level copy-on-write.
-Memory usage remains comparable across both systems, with \projectname showing a modest increase due to its built-in virtualization and namespace isolation mechanisms.
-These improvements enable a single host to run more than 200 concurrent containers, supporting high-throughput RL rollouts while drastically lowering both storage overhead and startup latency.
+\projectname achieves an average launch time of $1.78$s (vs.\ $\sim$9s for Docker) and reduces storage need from $6.78$\,GiB to $28$\,MiB through block-level copy-on-write.
+Memory usage remains comparable ($1.74$\,GiB vs.\ $1.63$\,GiB), with the slight increase due to per-container namespace isolation.
+The primary scalability bottleneck is disk I/O: Docker writes $\sim$6\,GiB per launch, while \projectname writes only $\sim$28\,MiB, with reads heavily cached via ZFS.
+This enables 200+ concurrent containers on a single host with near-constant launch latency under parallel initialization.

-The slightly higher memory usage in Incus primarily results from its architecture, which maintains a lightweight virtualized environment for each container to ensure deterministic isolation between rollouts.
-Unlike Docker, which shares certain kernel and daemon-level resources across containers, Incus allocates separate namespaces and minimal management daemons to guarantee reproducible execution and strict process boundaries.
-This design choice introduces a small, predictable memory overhead per container (typically within 100–200,MiB), but the benefit is a more stable and isolated environment that eliminates cross-container interference—a crucial requirement for RL training.

-In practice, the limiting factor for scaling up concurrent containers is not memory but disk throughput.
-Each container launch involves reading image layers, initializing filesystems, and performing copy-on-write operations, which can easily saturate I/O bandwidth when using traditional Docker layer storage.
-In Docker’s overlay-based storage model, every new container instantiates a fresh upper layer and writes several gigabytes of duplicated filesystem content to disk (in our measurement, approximately 6,GiB per launch), resulting in high latency and poor parallelism when multiple containers are started concurrently.
-These redundant writes not only prolong startup time but also create contention across concurrent rollouts, since all containers compete for limited write bandwidth.

-\projectname mitigates this bottleneck by leveraging ZFS-backed block-level snapshots and incremental cloning, which allow new containers to be created almost instantaneously without duplicating data.
-In our Incus-based implementation, only around 28,MiB of new data is written during each launch, primarily for container-specific metadata and ephemeral state, while the majority of disk operations are read-only.
-Because multiple containers share the same base image, read operations are heavily cached by the host kernel and ZFS buffer pool, further improving launch efficiency under parallel workloads.
-This design minimizes write amplification, avoids redundant disk I/O, and scales efficiently across hundreds of simultaneous rollouts.

-As a result, container startup time becomes decoupled from disk speed and dominated instead by lightweight metadata transactions.
-Even under heavy parallel initialization, \projectname maintains near-constant launch latency and consistent runtime performance, effectively transforming the primary scalability bottleneck from a disk-bound operation into a memory-cached snapshot lookup.